 As rugby is a full-contact sport in which players wear no padding or the kind of personal protection prevalent in other contact sports, the nature of contact is different.
 Players must learn and keep foremost in their mind self-control.
 This is the self-control to:

 - Maintain full control over one's body

 - Enter into contact with appropriate force and drive but not with reckless abandon

 - Moderate contact to minimize danger to self, teammate and opponent

 - Maximize tactical advantage

-- Recognize and channel appropriate, game-focused enthusiasm/aggression to help the team and yet not give in to anger, unsportsmanlike behavior, foul play, penalties or injury
+- Recognize and channel appropriate, game-focused enthusiasm/aggression to help the team and yet not give in to anger, unsportsmanlike behavior, foul play, penalties, or open oneself, a teammate, or an opponent to injury

 Being Part of Something Bigger than Yourself

 Many popular team sports tend to focus on a single position as a marquee position, and therefore the players who play that position tend unfortunately to become THE player the team goes to and relies on.
 Rugby is vastly different in that there is no marquee position.
 Each position has a function and responsibility, and each player must play offense, defense, carry the ball, tackle and make countless individual decisions to benefit the team.
 Rugby is a player-centered, non-specialized team sport, in which the whole--when working properly--truly is greater than the sum of its parts.